 Now you know how important contents insurance is, it’s time to get yourself covered.
 That’s where we come in.
-ClearScore now offer home insurance, provided by Legal & General, meaning you can get a personalised insurance quote (buildings, contents or both) in just one click.
+ClearScore now offer home insurance, meaning you can get a personalised insurance quote (buildings, contents or both) in just one click.
 All you need to get started is your postcode - we’ll take care of the rest.

 Standard contents insurance provides:

 - Alternative accommodation if your home becomes uninhabitable

 - Cover against theft